 Some other tips to help you stay safe when using the internet and the MDU website are:

 - Update your browser.
 Modern browsers add extra protection against fake websites.

 - Always logout and close the session when you have finished using it.

 - Use anti-virus software that automatically scans your pc and emails for viruses and ensure this is kept up to date.

 - Use a firewall and regularly updated anti-virus software to protect your computer from hackers.

 For more information about protecting your details when using the internet visit Get Safe Online, a comprehensive guide to safe surfing from the government.

-This guidance was correct at publication 11/05/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 11/05/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.